Exact and mean-field analysis of the role of Hubbard interactions on flux driven circular current in a quantum ring: Numerical results and discussion

 The effect of adding the extended interaction $V$ on top of $U$ is more nuanced.
 As $V$ increases from $0$ to $2$, the current initially decreases for $N_{\uparrow}=N_{\downarrow}=1$ to $3$.
 For $N_{\uparrow}=N_{\downarrow}=4$, the current increases slightly, and for $N_{\uparrow}=N_{\downarrow}=5$ it increases substantially.
 Our detailed analysis reveals that, at half-filling, a significant drop in current reappears when $V > U/2$.
-For low fillings, $V$ imposes an additional constraint on electron motion, leading to further suppression of the current (as seen in Fig.~\ref{N=10, order ring}(d) and (h)).
+For low fillings, $V$ imposes an additional constraint on electron motion, leading to further suppression of the current (as seen in Figs.~\ref{N=10, order ring}(d) and (h)).
 Near half-filling, all sites become occupied, and the system experiences competing effects: $U$ favors alternating-spin occupation on neighboring sites, while $V$ penalizes such nearest-neighbor occupancy.
 Increasing $V$ beyond a certain threshold weakens the pinning induced by $U$, promoting partial delocalization and resulting in an enhanced current.
 Our analysis shows that the current reaches a maximum near $V = U/2$.
-For $V > U/2$, however, the system again tends toward localization, this time favoring configurations with opposite-spin electrons on the same site, leading to another reduction in current.
+However, when $V$ exceeds $U/2$, the system again tends toward localization.
+In this regime, it favors a charge-density-wave (CDW) configuration, where opposite-spin electrons are pinned to the same site, leading to a reduction in the current.

+From the behavior of the above studied currents under different values of $U$ and $V$, we identify distinct phases: a highly conducting phase, an SDW insulating phase, and a CDW phase.
+A more detailed description of these phases, along with additional ones, can be found in Refs.~\cite{phase_diagram1, phase_diagram2}, in the presence of both on-site and extended Hubbard interactions, as considered in our present work.